 Forty years later, college professor Cynthia Cooper is approached by a stranger, a young man, and asked to recall her time with the Carter Administration during the days before the now infamous Crisis of Confidence speech.
 If she is going to tell her story of that time – the story told from her perspective – she is going to play the President.
 And the young man who wants to know her story?
 Well, he is going to play her.
 This unique cross-gender play explores the confidence of a president, a nation in chaos and women in politics.

 About the Speech

 On July 15 1979, President Jimmy Carter addressed a nation in crisis.
 Mystery surrounded his plans after he spent many days in Camp David with his advisors.
 His mission: to address the energy crisis, unemployment, inflation and perhaps the heart of the nation’s problems: confidence.
 What followed was an outpouring of positive feedback and a dose of introspection from a nation that had been down on its knees.

 Want to know about the relationship between the speech and the play?
 Read what playwright Susan Lambert Hatem wrote about the speech.

 If you’d like to make a tax-deductible donation for Confidence (and The Speech), you can do so at our Fractured Atlas page.

-Thank you to our Charlotte’s Off-Broadway partners and Fractured Atlas donors!
+Thanks to all of our Confidence builders, Charlotte’s Off-Broadway partners, and Fractured Atlas donors!

 For press inquiries, contact firstname.lastname@example.org